enpointe/activity/README.md

 - [Project Structure](#project-structure)
 - [References](#references)

 This is a rework/expansion of the version 1.0 implementation of this activity logger which was written as a take home project for a job interview.

-This project is primarily intended as a exercise in Go Programing
+**Note**: This project is primarily intended as a exercise in Go Programing

 In order to make the origional project a bit more interesting the overall project has been expanded to include